-The federal government extended P-EBT through the entire 2020-2021 school year.
+The federal government extended P-EBT through the summer.
+More information to come soon.

 Using P-EBT Benefits

-8. I got a P-EBT card in the mail.
-How do I activate it?
+13. I got a P-EBT card in the mail.
+How do I activate (PIN) it?

 Visit map-ebt.org/uyb for step-by-step guidance on how to activate (PIN) your P-EBT card.

-You can use your P-EBT benefits at any store that accepts SNAP, including online from Amazon and Walmart.
+You can use your P-EBT benefits at any store that accepts SNAP, including online from Amazon, ALDI and Walmart.
 Most retailers have signs saying they accept SNAP or EBT.